Why Is My Cat Leaving Tiny Blood Spots? (8 Reasons And When To Worry)

 • Tooth decay

-Once they hit 3 months old, these teeth will start to drop out and be replaced by 30 adult teeth.
+Between ages 3 to 6 months, these teeth will start to fall out and be replaced by 30 adult teeth.

 It can be worrying to know that your cat is bleeding from the anus but many of the ailments are treatable.